 A 15-strong cocktail list includes a Moscow Mule with Belvedere vodka, while the wine list covers most bases, beginning with a Hungarian pinot grigio and a Languedoc merlot.

 The relaxed ground floor bar is the place to be for a quick breakfast, lunch or supper with friends and family.
-Our traditional breakfast menu runs Monday to Friday, from 8am to 11am.
-On the weekends, our brunch menu runs from 9-4pm alongside classic and sharing roasts available all day Sunday.
-Fine ales, premium wines and house created cocktails all form part of our impressive drinks offering.
+Our traditional breakfast menu runs Monday to Friday, 8-11am.
+At weekends our brunch menu runs 9-4pm alongside classic and sharing roasts available all day Sunday.
+Fine ales, premium wines and house cocktails all form part of our impressive drinks offering.

 Impeccably decorated, the first floor dining room provides an intimate setting for business or pleasure, with open fires and large sash windows overlooking Motcomb Street.
-To make a first floor dining reservation, please call 020 7730 6074.
+Please call to make a first floor dining reservation.

-The Dining Room, The Boardroom and The Loft Bar all provide an array of options for hosting a private dinner or corporate celebration.
-Please get in touch with our events team, who will endeavour to make any event you are planning a great success.
-Contact Grace on 020 7730 6064 or email@example.com.
+The dining room, boardroom and loft bar all provide an array of options for hosting a private dinner or corporate celebration.
+Contact our events team, who will endeavour to make any event you are planning a great success.
+Contact Grace on 020 7730 6064 or firstname.lastname@example.org.